WinterCore/microverse-react-calculator/README.md

 ## Running tests

-- Use `npm run test -- --verbose` to run the unit tests with detailed output.
+- Use `npm run test -- --verbose --watchAll=false` to run the unit tests with detailed output.
-- Use `npm run test -- --coverage` to run the unit tests and generate code coverage statistics.
+- Use `npm run test -- --coverage --watchAll=false` to run the unit tests and generate code coverage statistics.

 ## Live Demo